dxw/playbook/src/working-here/supporting-your-development-and-wellbeing.md

 Here’s a great article on
 [7 ways to prepare for an effective one-on-one meeting with your manager.](https://knowyourteam.com/blog/2018/01/03/7-ways-to-prepare-for-an-effective-one-on-one-meeting-with-your-manager/)

-## People and HR Team
+## People Team

-The People and HR team is here to support you during your time at dxw.
+The People team is here to support you during your time at dxw.
 We provide administrative, wellbeing, learning and development, line manager and professional support and guidance.

-We have a CIPD Level 5 trained HR People Manager and an administrator to support the HR and Recruitment function - both of whom are Mental Health First Aid trained.
+We have a Head of People, a HR Manager and administrators to support the HR and Recruitment function - some of whom are Mental Health First Aid trained.
 We also have an independent HR advisor to provide additional support when needed.